-I hope you’ll add the unique taste and nutrient content of “jelly” fruits to your diet, and feel happy that you can grow plants that will also benefit the wildlife.
+I hope you’ll add the unique taste and nutrient content of jelly fruits to your diet, and feel happy to grow plants that also benefit the wildlife.

 - Gaia’s Garden: A Guide to Home-Scale Permaculture

-What “jelly” fruits do you grow?
-How do you use them?
+What jelly fruits do you grow and how do you use them?